clin366/GEM-Mapping/README.md

 python process_ontologies.py -I10  -path '2018_I10gem.txt'

-result.docx is the documentation for this homework.
+"result.docx" is the documentation for this homework.